Ads4Dads/Trend-Clarity-indicator-for-Ninja-Trader/README.md

 - Signal confirmation strictness
 - Overlay panel layout and font size

-Defaults are intentionally conservative so you'll need to adjust them based on your instrument and chart time frame. **See example settings**
+Defaults are intentionally conservative so you'll need to adjust them based on your instrument and chart time frame. **See example setting images**

 ---